keing1/keing1.github.io/_posts/2025-04-24-reward-hacking.md

 *   Sakana AI also saw instances of reward hacking in their ‘AI scientist’, which is an agentic scaffold surrounding an LLM designed to automate scientific discovery: [https://sakana.ai/ai-scientist/#the-ai-scientist-bloopers](https://sakana.ai/ai-scientist/#the-ai-scientist-bloopers)
 *   In Apollo’s [in-context scheming](https://arxiv.org/pdf/2412.04984) paper, the authors prompt models to follow goals and then see if models scheme in order to accomplish those goals.
 The majority of results in the paper are not reward hacking, as the models are strongly nudged to try to accomplish their goal by any means necessary.
 But some of the models still occasionally scheme even when not strongly nudged to accomplish their goals, which can be seen as a kind of reward hacking.
 *   In their ‘Agent Village’ experiments, the AI digest finds that Claude 3.7 Sonnet and o1 cheat to win the Wikipedia racing game: [https://x.com/AiDigest_/status/1902026975210025181](https://x.com/AiDigest_/status/1902026975210025181)

+[^029diuf394e]: The definition of reward hacking I use for this post: For most tasks, there is something we want the model to do (which I'll call the goal), and the literal way that we evaluate how good the model's behavior is (which I'll call the proxy).
+Reward hacking occurs when a model takes actions that perform well according to the proxy but poorly according to the goal.
+While some definitions of the term limit reward hacking to scenarios where the proxy is the reward signal used in RL training, I use a broader, more behavioral definition which allows me to talk about reward hacking behavior at both training and inference.

 [^43f0et545em]:  The link discusses ‘specification gaming’, which is an alternative name for reward hacking.